- Military Basics

 - HOMES.mil is a service designed to connect service members and their families with community housing rental listings located near U.S. military bases.

-- Militarychildcare.com helps you explore different childcare options and locate Department of Defense-approved providers around the world.
+- Militarychildcare.com helps you explore different child care options and locate Defense Department-approved providers around the world.

-- The department provides allowances for certain moving expenses, including a dislocation allowance and reimbursement for meals, lodging and mileage.
+- The DOD provides allowances for certain moving expenses, including a dislocation allowance, and reimbursement for mileage, and for meals and lodging during CONUS moves and OCONUS moves.

-- If you have a family member with special needs, consultants with the Exceptional Family Member Program can help you make sure their needs are met during the move, especially if they will transfer to a new school.
+- The Exceptional Family Member Program can help if you have a family member with special needs.
+EFMP Family Support can help make sure your family member’s needs are met during the move, especially if they will transfer to a new school.

 Family members may have to place their careers on hold or change careers completely when they relocate to a new area.
 These resources can help you manage career change challenges: